 Before you start

-This article is part of a process.
-Read the article Set up Single Sign-On (SSO) for your account, and we will direct you to this article at the correct point in the process.
+- This article is part of a process.
+Start with the article Set up Single Sign-On (SSO) for your account, and we will direct you to this article at the correct point in the process.

 Step 1: Create a new app registration